Newsletter

 Montana Gov. Greg Gianforte, a Republican.
 Source: Official portrait.

-The Montana department said that All American Pharmaceutical, of Billings, is to receive the 2025 Montana Exporter of the Year Award.
+The Montana department stated that All American Pharmaceutical, of Billings, is to receive the 2025 Montana Exporter of the Year Award.

-“All American Pharmaceutical is a significant employer in Billings, with 100 employees in the state and another 15 outside of Montana,” the state said.
+“All American Pharmaceutical is a significant employer in Billings, with 100 employees in the state and another 15 outside of Montana,” the state initially said on its website.
 “Last year, AAP exported over $5.4 million worth of products to Canada, Egypt, European Union, Japan, Kuwait, Palestine, Qatar, Saudi Arabia, South Korea, United Kingdom and United Arab Emirates.”

 Mitch Staley, chief marketing officer for the Montana Department of Commerce, told JNS that the department “does not recognize Palestine as a country.”